rust-lang/this-week-in-rust/content/2019-11-12-this-week-in-rust.md

 This week has multiple crates:

-* [accurate](https://crates.io/crates/accurate), accumulator types for more accurate (or even provably correct) sum and dot product of floatting-point numbers
+* [accurate](https://crates.io/crates/accurate), accumulator types for more accurate (or even provably correct) sum and dot product of floating-point numbers
 * [transfer](https://github.com/dureuill/transfer), a crate to transfer values between pinned instances.
 * [genawaiter](https://github.com/whatisaphone/genawaiter), a crate to allow generators on stable Rust.